 “We are what we repeatedly do; excellence, then, is not an act but a habit.” — Aristotle

-Your thoughts are influenced by a variety of factors, including: your past conditioning, the role of stress in your life, your level of awareness, your general outlook on life, whether you’re a pessimist or an optimist, and your state of health.
+A variety of factors influences our thoughts, including: our past conditioning, the stress in our life, our level of awareness, our general outlook on life, whether we’re a pessimist or an optimist, and our state of health.
+Yes, our health.

 Our Negative Bias